 Who is a Candidate for Blepharoplasty?

 Eyelid surgery candidates generally have sagging skin, fatty deposits, wrinkles, or puffiness in either the upper eyelid, lower eyelid, or both.
 Some eyelid surgery patients may also have some vision loss due to the upper eyelid sagging into their line of sight.
-However, they may simply be unsatisfied with the appearance of their upper and lower eyelid and choose plastic surgery to achieve a more youthful appearance and rejuvenated eyes.
+However, they may simply be unsatisfied with the appearance of their upper and lower eyelid and choose facial plastic surgery to achieve a more youthful appearance and rejuvenated eyes.

 In some cases, younger patients also choose the procedure to change the appearance of the upper eyelid and general eye shape.
 For example, patients may wish to have upper eyelid surgery to create an eyelid crease; this surgical procedure is known as “double eyelid surgery.”
 As with any type of plastic surgery, you should be generally healthy overall and a nonsmoker before eyelid surgery.
-During your consultation in our Denver plastic surgery office, your board-certified plastic surgeon will evaluate your health and goals to determine whether you’re a good candidate for eyelid surgery.
+During your consultation in our facial plastic surgery office, your board-certified facial plastic surgeon will evaluate your health and goals to determine whether you’re a good candidate for eyelid surgery.

 What is Recovery Like After Blepharoplasty?

 After both upper and lower blepharoplasty, patients will experience swelling, bruising, and some discomfort.
 Patients should rest their eyes as much as possible and will be advised to take pain medication to remain comfortable.
 Most swelling and bruising should dissipate within about a week to 10 days after the eyelid surgery.
-Typically, after an eyelid surgery in Denver, patients require at least a week to two weeks of downtime before they return to work or other routines.
+Typically, after an eyelid surgery, patients require at least a week to two weeks of downtime before they return to work or other routines.

-Frequently Asked Questions
+Frequently Asked Questions About Blepharoplasty

 Can Botox lift droopy eyelids?